hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/2-git-popular.md

 * easy branching
 * distributed nature (open-source development, work offline)
 * fast
+* popular, so a lot of help is available if you're struggling
 * and, in contrast to BitKeeper: free to use!

 ---